dtezz/cubedraft/README.md

 Current State:

+10-4-23

-10-4-23 front-end application that uses scryfall api to search for card based on user input and returns a single card image
+- front-end application that uses scryfall api to search for card based on user input and returns a single card image
+- now with a random button!

+WIP

+- working on user signup/login
+- allow user to add card to favorites
+- allow user to see their list of favorites